zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 11
-For search by tag 'Location' and grouping by tag values.
+For search by tag `Location` and grouping by tag values.
 In this example hosts will be grouped by tag value.
 If you have tags: (Location: Riga, Location: Berlin),
-than the following groups will be created: Ring, Berlin.
+than the following groups will be created: Riga, Berlin.

 ```yaml
 ---